wangbingjie/blast/docs/developer_guide/dev_overview_of_repo.rst

 ^^^^^^^^^

-The :code:`app/host/templates/` directory contains all the html temples used to render the blast web pages.
+The :code:`app/host/templates/` directory contains all the html temples used to render the Blast web pages.

 tests
 ^^^^^

-The :code:`app/host/tests/` directory contains all code used to test blast.
+The :code:`app/host/tests/` directory contains all code used to test Blast.

 migrations
 ^^^^^^^^^^

-The :code:`app/host/migrations/` directory contains all the django database migrations which are applied upon startup of blast.
+The :code:`app/host/migrations/` directory contains all the Django database migrations which are applied upon startup of Blast.